tencent cloud

 Proxy Overview

-The Proxy server, as an independent component in the TencentDB for Redis® architecture, does not consume resources from data shards.
-By deploying multiple Proxy nodes, traffic load balancing and system failover can be achieved, enhancing the availability and scalability of the Redis instance.
+The proxy server (Proxy) operates as an independent component and does not consume the computing resources of data shards.
+By deploying multiple Proxy nodes, the system not only achieves load balancing (CLB) and failover for traffic but also significantly enhances the availability and scalability of distributed cache database instances.

 Features